gammapy/gammapy/docs/datasets/index.rst

 computed during the fit.
 Stacking is often useful to reduce the computation effort while analysing multiple runs.

-For the model evaluation, an important factor that needs to be accounted for is that the energy threshold changes between obseravtions.
-To ensure that the `npred` (ie, the predicted number of counts) on the stacked dataset is the sum expected by stacking the npred of the individual runs, a `~gammapy.irf.EDispersionMap` is used, which contains the The mask_safe from each dataset is applied on the respective reconstructed energy axis of the energy dispersion matrix, and the masked matrices are combined.

 The following table  lists how the individual quantities are handled during stacking.
 Here, :math:`k` denotes a bin in reconstructed energy,